Hanif-K-Musaheb/Year-3-CS-UVM-Study-Abroad-/cs2210/cs2210home.md

  - [Binary](https://github.com/Hanif-K-Musaheb/Year-3-CS-UVM-Study-Abroad-/blob/main/cs2210/binary.md)
  - [FDE Cycle](https://github.com/Hanif-K-Musaheb/Year-3-CS-UVM-Study-Abroad-/blob/main/cs2210/fde.md)

  - [ ] Sequential circuits.
-SR-latch, D-latch, and D-flip-flops.
+SR-latch, D-latch, and D-flip-flops. (part of previous stuff)
  - [ ] Clocks and synchronization.
  - [ ] Registers and register file.
 Construction and behavior of multi-register multi-port register file.
  - [ ] Datapath.
 You should understand the datapath for basic operations and the role of CPU control.